Thursday, February 24, 2011

 This photograph, taken by Harold Judkins of Rutland, Massachusetts, shows the wreck of Boston & Maine locomotives 1435 and 1365.
 My grandfather was the fireman on engine 1435, and both he and the engineer died in the wreck.
 The engineer and fireman of locomotive 1365 apparently jumped and survived.
 The immediate cause of the wreck was a lap order issued by the dispatcher that allowed both trains access to the same stretch of track, but the exact circumstances remain a mystery.

-The ICC accident report appears below:
+The ICC accident report appears below (click to read larger images):

 Thursday, February 17, 2011